margelo/react-native-quick-crypto/CONTRIBUTING.md

 - `test`: adding or updating tests, e.g. add integration tests using detox.
 - `chore`: tooling changes, e.g. change CI config.

-Our pre-commit hooks verify that your commit message matches this format when committing.

 ### Linting and tests

 [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), [TypeScript](https://www.typescriptlang.org/)

 We use [TypeScript](https://www.typescriptlang.org/) for type checking, [ESLint](https://eslint.org/) with [Prettier](https://prettier.io/) for linting and formatting the code, and [Jest](https://jestjs.io/) for testing.

-Our pre-commit hooks verify that the linter and tests pass when committing.
+Our CI verify that the linter and tests pass when creating a PR.

 ### Publishing to npm